DIY Weights for Sewing

 6. Fold in the raw edges of the opening and press flat.
 Hand stitch the opening with a ladder stitch to close the hole.

-The little pattern weight is ready!
+The little diy pattern weight is ready!

-Download the PDF for this tutorial HERE
+Download the PDF for the pattern weights tutorial HERE